Stratifications in good reductions of Shimura varieties of abelian type: Comparing Ekedahl-Oort and Newton stratifications

 \subsection{Applications to stratifications}

 We will explain how to use group theoretic results above to study relations between E-O stratifications and Newton stratifications.
-Unlike in \cite{coxeter type} or \cite{fully H-N decomp}, we will do this directly and without assuming any results on existence of Rapoport-Zink uniformizations.
+Unlike in \cite{coxeter type} or \cite{fully H-N decomp}, we will do this directly and without assuming any results on existence of Rapoport-Zink uniformizations nor the axioms formulated in \cite{fully H-N decomp}.

 Notations as in \ref{the set Z}, for $(b,gK)\in Z$ with $b\in G(L)$ and $gK\in G(L)/K$ such that $g^{-1}b\sigma(g)\in K\mu(p)K$, the assignment $(b,gK)\mapsto g^{-1}b\sigma(g)$ induces a well defined surjective map Moreover, the maps $Z\rightarrow B(G,\mu)$ and $Z\rightarrow \mathrm{EO}(\mu)$ factor through $C(G,\mu)$.
 We have the following commutative diagram: